dasaderi/python_neurobootcamp/syllabus.md

       +  learn how to simple data manipulation in Pandas
   +   Learn about how for loops can automate a task

-Datatype: physiology
+Datatype: imaging information data

 ### Day 3: Pandas and Visualization
 #### Learning Objectives
-  +   What can pandas do for me?
-(Brad's tutorial)
+  +   Numpy and image analysis
-      +   Loading Data
+      +   Loading Data into Numpy
-      +   Working with dataframes
+      +   Ray Tracing for identifying
       +   Simple summarization
       +   Simple visualization

+Datatype: imaging data

 ### Day 4:
 #### Learning Objectives